truecharts/public/README.md

-  README.md                # Optional: Helm Readme file (will be rendered in TrueNAS SCALE UI as well) requirements.yaml        # Optional YAML file listing dependencies for the chart templates/               # A directory of templates that, when combined with values.yml will generate K8s YAML values.yaml              # The default configuration values for this chart
+  README.md                # Optional: Helm Readme file (will be rendered in TrueNAS SCALE UI as well) requirements.yaml        # Optional YAML file listing dependencies for the chart templates/               # A directory of templates that, when combined with values.yml will generate K8s YAML templates/tests          # A directory of tests to run using 'helm test' test_values.yaml         # Configuration values for this chart when running the CI values.yaml              # The default configuration values for this chart
 ```
 *See the upstream Helm chart [developer reference](https://helm.sh/docs/topics/chart_template_guide/) for a complete walk through of developing charts.*